Variable logic

 Variable Logic Element Anatomy

-3. At the end of each statement, define the value to save to the database for respondents whose condition evaluates as true.
+3. At the end of the statement, enter the value to save when the condition evaluates to true.

 Example